-On January 31, 2019, the Company entered into an interest rate swap agreement that the Company designated as cash flow hedge to fix the variable interest rate on a portion of the Term Loan Facility under its Credit Facilities.
+On January 31, 2019, the Company entered into an interest rate swap agreement that the Company designated as cash flow hedge to fix the variable interest rate on a portion of the Company's 2018 Term Loan Facility.
 The interest rate swap agreement total notional amount of \$35.0 million, has a fixed interest rate of 2.47% and expires on January 31, 2022.
-As of March 29, 2019, the effective portion of the Company's interest rate swap agreement designated as a cash flow hedge was \$0.2 million, all of which the Company expects to be reclassified from accumulated other comprehensive income (loss) to interest expense through January 31, 2022 when the agreement expires.
+As of June 28, 2019, the effective portion of the Company's interest rate swap agreement designated as a cash flow hedge before tax effects was \$0.6 million, of which no amounts were reclassified from accumulated other comprehensive income to interest expense in the six months ended June 28, 2019.
+The Company expects to reclassify \$0.2 million from accumulated other comprehensive income to interest expense within the next twelve months.